unicef/etools-manage/README.md

 ## Introduction

-This is a base scaffolding for any potential module migrations or whole new modules to be build with.
+This is a base scaffolding for any potential module migrations or whole new modules to be built with.

 ### Stack
 React w/ Typescript -  base framework